 Note: If you have an earlier version of PowerPoint, then you’ll need to remove the background in a separate program.
 You can do that either using something online like Clippingmagic, or draw on the background in a drawing program like MS Paint (included in PCs) and then use the Set Transparent Color feature in PowerPoint.

 For a demo of this latter way, check out my previous post on How To Create a Reveal Effect with Moving Background video.

 Maybe one day I’ll make a video of this too, but given how LONG it takes me to make videos, I figured I’d share on this blog first – so thanks for checking it out!

-Don’t forget, you can download 6 examples of these technique so you can see what I did using the link below.
+Don't forget you can download 6 examples of these technique so you can see what I did here.